Year 2

 Year 2 start and end of day handover information

-Pupils are dropped and collected from the paddock outside of the Key Stage 1 building.
+Pupils are dropped and collected from the paddock outside the Key Stage 1 building.

 Handover at start of the school day